jmikkola/goic/README.md

 ## Next

 - Add floats (it would be fun to be able to print the mandelbot set)
+- Add syntax for char literals
 - Add line numbers to error messages
 - Add arrays
 - Add structs
+- Add a character type
 - Add string operations
 - Handle function pointers
 - Add a small stdlib (e.g. reading files)?